LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

 .. note::

    CCTools only works if your HPC has glibc version 2.14 or newer.
-In the following examples, glibc and BLAST+ are loaded through `module load`. `module load` is not necessary if the HPC system already supports glibc 2.14 and if ncbi-BLAST+ has been added to the path as described above.
+In the following examples, glibc and BLAST+ are loaded through :code:`module load`. :code:`module load` is not necessary if the HPC system already supports glibc 2.14 and if ncbi-BLAST+ has been added to the path as described above.

 Launching Workers on the HPC
 ============================